-Released Area Features and updates July 10, 2019 Forms The form element types Rich text and Submit button can now be dependent on other fields, which means they can be displayed or hidden depending on a visitor's previous input.
+Released Area Features and updates In the Performance Dashboard, you can display KPIs as a bubble chart. (update 278) Insight Visitor groups was added to the filter types for viewing profiles.
+August 7, 2019 Campaign The IP warming topic provides information about how to build a good reputation with internet service providers as an email sender.
+July 24, 2019 Campaign In the recipient history, you can view the third-party ID, the pseudonymized recipient ID.
+See Recipient history. (update 274) In the Basics section, you can find the new Deliverability basics section with information and best practices for successful deliverability.
+July 10, 2019 Forms The form element types Rich text and Submit button can now be dependent on other fields, which means they can be displayed or hidden depending on a visitor's previous input.
 See Dependencies tab in Form element types. (update 269) Commerce The Order Management screen lets you convert any cart to a purchase order and accept payments.
-See Working with Purchase Orders. (update 271) Campaign If you are using Spryker as an e-commerce platform, you can integrate Episerver Campaign to connect e-commerce and mailing activities.
+See Order Management screen. (update 271) Campaign If you are using Spryker as an e-commerce plat- form, you can integrate Episerver Campaign to connect e-commerce and mailing activities.
 See Spryker integration.
-Added menu entries Episerver Insight and Episerver Reach to Campaign start
+Added menu entries Episerver Insight and Episerver Reach to Cam- paign start menu.